garywei944/garywei944/README.md

 I also care about theoretical and mathematical foundations.
 I wanted to become a mathematician when I was a freshman.

-I also do beginner level exploitation and reverse engineering challenges.
+I also do beginner-level exploitation and reverse engineering challenges.
 I enjoy solving CTF challenges and used to have fun with them.

 I play League of Legends, play PC games, and watch anime.